 Via Stewart Canyon, the water of the Cascade River flows into the lake.
 Many other streams feeding the lake come from Mount Inglismaldie, Mount Girouard and Mount Peechee, east of the lake.

 The area of Two Jack Lake is literally quieter than Lake Minnewanka, as no motorized boats are allowed on the water.
 However, the peace and quiet is relative.
 Especially in high season it can be crowded on and around Two Jack Lake as there are usually many kayakers.
-Moreover, two campgrounds are situated on the shore.
+Additionally, two campgrounds are situated on the shore.

 LOCATION OF TWO JACK LAKE